 Don’t make assumptions about carers’ knowledge of what help is available.

-It isn’t only new or ‘hidden’ carers who don’t know about their benefits or pensions; those who have cared for many years may still be missing out.
+It isn’t only new or ‘hidden’ carers who don’t know about their rights, benefits and available support; those who have cared for many years may still be missing out.

-The benefits and social care systems can seem very complicated, so messages need to be simple and short.
+The benefits, health and social care systems can seem very complicated, so messages need to be simple and short.

 Leave it to the experts